Syraxius/terraform-aws-vpc-test/README.md

 Edward Viaene's profile is at https://github.com/wardviaene/

-This version is modified to work in Singapore (ap-southeast-1) region.
+This version is heavily refactored for readability and is modified to work in Singapore (ap-southeast-1) region.

 ## Basic Configuration
 To use this example, you need to add a terraform.tfvars with the following content: